DHTMLX/docs-todolist/docs/api/events/enddrag_event.md

 ### Description

-@short: Fires when the user has finished to drag the tasks and released the mouse button
+@short: Fires when dragging of tasks has been finished

 ### Usage